matklad/terminal-editor/plan.md

   consice, human readable: `1m 3s`.
   Implementation notes: Added formatRuntime() method that formats duration as "Xs", "Xm Ys" format.
   Status shows "time: Xm Ys status: N" for completed processes and "time: Xm Ys" for active ones.
-- [ ] Implement `.run` user-visible command.
+- [X] Implement `.run` user-visible command.
 It should execute currnt command line.
 It should also wire up callbacks/events such that sync function is called:
   - immediately after the command is run, to clear old result
   - after new output
   - every second, while the command is runnig, to update runtime.
+  Implementation notes: Added TerminalEvents interface with onOutput and onStateChange callbacks.
+  Terminal constructor now accepts events parameter.
+The run command extracts current command line, executes it via terminal.run(), immediately syncs to clear old result, then sets up 1-second interval to update runtime while process is running.
+Events trigger sync automatically on output and state changes.
+Added cleanup in deactivate() to clear intervals.
+Added comprehensive tests using helper functions (manyLinesCommand, sleepCommand, fastCommand, errorCommand) that use 'node -e' to avoid dependencies.
+Tests cover command execution, error handling, runtime updates, event callbacks, and edge cases.